 • Must agree to criminal history checks

-How to ApplyTo Apply: Go to our website to complete an online MCC Application prior to the deadline of June 7th and send a copy of your resume to Corps.Conservation@maine.gov.
+How to ApplyTo Apply: Submit an MCC Application, and send a copy of your resume to Corps.Conservation@maine.gov.
 You will be contacted with further instructions.
 You may direct questions to the same email above.